 The two most important things to consider when shopping for a post-bankruptcy loan are the interest rates and the required waiting period between your discharge and the time you apply for the loan.

-Most homebuyers with credit scores in the mid-600s usually opt for government-backed mortgage loans with the Federal Housing Administration or Veterans Administration.
-In some cases, you do not need to be a veteran to receive a VA loan.
-Below are some of the differences to consider:
+Most homebuyers with credit scores in the mid-600s usually opt for government-backed mortgage loans with the Federal Housing Administration (FHA) or Veterans Administration (VA).
+In some cases, you don’t need to be a veteran to receive a VA loan.

 Waiting Period.
-People who file Chapter 7 bankruptcy might qualify for FHA loans two years after the bankruptcy was discharged, provided that their credit score is at least 640.
+If you file Chapter 7 bankruptcy, you may qualify for an FHA loan two years after your bankruptcy is discharged if your credit score is at least 640.
 That’s shorter than the foreclosure, short sale, or deed in lieu of foreclosure waiting period, which is three years.
-That’s because bankruptcy is more of a take-control financial move.

 Interest Rates.
 VA loans usually have higher interest rates.
-However, many VA loans require little or no down payment.
+But many VA loans require little or no down payment.